HappyNeuron Logo

 Learn more about this exercise:

-Executive functions are used to perform arithmetic calculations, reasoning, and planning, which stem from the prefrontal cortex.
+Executive functions stem from the prefrontal cortex and are used to perform arithmetic calculations, reasoning, and planning.
 Visual-spatial functions are predominantly attributed to the right parietal lobe.
-There is abundant neurophysiological evidence that the prefrontal cortex plays an important role in visual working memory.
+There is abundant neurophysiological evidence that the prefrontal cortex plays an essential role in visual working memory.

 By practicing the skills in Modulo, individuals may improve their ability to reason and problem-solve to achieve a goal.
-The user will have to choose the relevant pieces of information needed to solve the problem and to recreate the figure knowing that intermediate superimpositions can be confusing.
-Just like in real life, sometimes we have to step back in order to step forward.
+The user must choose the relevant information needed to solve the problem and recreate the figure, knowing that intermediate superimpositions can be confusing.
+Just like in real life, sometimes we must step back to step forward.

 You can modify: